Categories

 Should gaming creators use XLR or USB mics?

 USB.
 The workflow benefits (plug and play, no audio interface, monitoring through the mic) outweigh any quality gains from XLR for gaming specifically.
-Shure MV7+ or HyperX QuadCast S are both USB and genuinely good.
+The Shure MV7+ or HyperX QuadCast S are both USB and sound great.

 How much upload bandwidth do I need for streaming?